System Requirements

 Network requirements

 The following ports are used by the various Commander components.
 You configure some of these ports during installation, and you can also configure ports after installation using the Snow Commander Control Panel.
 Certain ports can be configured only through a system property.
-For more information, create a case through the Snow Support Portal.
+For more information, create a case through the Flexera Support Hub.

 IMPORTANT: To protect the security of the Commander system, all ports must be firewalled, with the exception of ports that are required to be inbound.